Harlequin Sweetlips – Plectorhinchus chaetodonoides

 I have seen these guys on most of my dives in the Philippines and the Great Barrier Reef.
 They are a real pleasure to watch doing their little dance, and if you have the good fortune to see two of them hiding together the display is like a flamenco dance team.
-It takes some time to get that shot mind, as they are constantly moving, but it is worth hovering silently next them and waiting for the perfect opportunity.
+It takes some time to get that shot mind, as they are constantly moving, but it is worth hovering silently next to them and waiting for the perfect opportunity.
 Keep your eyes open for them when you are doing your critter hunts or muck dives.
 The adults are also a great complement to a large, reef wide shot.
 I have found they tend to hang out with the Yellowbanded sweetlips, Plectorhinchus lineata, and the Oriental sweetlips, Plectorhinchus vittatus.
-These are more yellow and have stripes rather than spots but as a shoal they are a sight to behold.
+These are more yellow and have stripes rather than spots but as a shoal, they are a sight to behold.

 Juveniles can be approached slowly and they will continue to dance and mimic, only hiding away if approached very quickly.
 Adults are indifferent towards divers, allowing you to swim among them quite happily.

 The bottom line.

-We travelled to the Philippines and stayed at the Atlantis Resort in Puerto Galera to see these fish.
+We travelled to the Philippines and stayed at the Atmosphere Resort in Dumaguete to see these fish.
 It was always nice to see the adult fish around the reef and swimming through a shoal of them has a certain magic about it.
 But I love seeing the juvies, they never fail to put a smile on my face and I am more than happy to spend time watching the dance and waiting for the time to snap the perfect photo.
 It’s also great to show them to people and see them observe them for the first time.